tjrules/blog-app-part-one/README.md

 - **Node and Express**: Your app will need to have its own server.
 - **SQL / PG-PROMISE**: Your app will need to persist data and should have at least two database tables.
 - **FETCH**: Your app will need to make an API call from the front-end.

-Once you've got the server side MVP established, you should turn some attention to the client side.

 - **CSS & Design**: Your app should be pleasing to look at.
 Your design should take usability into account.
 - **JavaScript & jQuery** Your app should have some interactivity